RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: Experiments

-To evaluate the accuracy of action extraction from videos, we collect a set of real-world manipulation trajectories that successfully accomplish the target tasks.
-The corresponding videos are processed using our action extraction pipeline, and the extracted actions are executed in simulation to verify whether they reproduce the original task outcomes.
+We next evaluate whether the video-to-action modules can recover executable actions from videos.
+We process videos from successful real-world manipulation trajectories using our action extraction pipeline, and execute the extracted actions in the reconstructed simulation environments to test whether they reproduce the original outcomes.

-As shown in Table~\ref{tab:extraction_accu}, for human-hand videos, the pose tracking and retargeting pipeline achieves near-perfect execution success, indicating high reliability.
-Failure in \textit{Stack Cups} and \textit{Pour Water} arises from slight discrepancies between the robot gripper’s contact locations on the cup and those of human fingertips.
-As cylindrical objects impose strict constraints on grasp contact locations, even small deviations can lead to unstable grasps and cause execution failure.
+As shown in Table~\ref{tab:extraction_accu}, the human-hand pose tracking and retargeting pipeline achieves near-perfect replay success.
+The remaining failures in \textit{Stack Cups} and \textit{Pour Water} occur in deliberately contact-sensitive cases involving cylindrical objects, where small discrepancies between human fingertip contacts and retargeted robot gripper contacts can destabilize grasps.
+These cases provide conservative stress tests for retargeting accuracy rather than typical failures observed across most generated videos.

-For robotic videos, we compare two IDM training strategies: IDM$_{\text{Real}}$, trained directly on real-world data (50 trajectories per task), and IDM$_{\text{Sim+Real}}$, a two-stage approach consisting of simulation pretraining followed by real-world finetuning.
-The latter significantly improves execution success rates, demonstrating that simulation pretraining provides useful motion priors and leads to more stable inverse-dynamics prediction.
-Nevertheless, a small number of tasks still exhibit non-perfect success rates.
-This is primarily caused by minor prediction errors in the IDM outputs.
-Although these errors have negligible impacts in most tasks, they may cause failure when the object is grasped with intentionally shallow contacts, where even slight deviations can compromise grasp stability.
+For robotic videos, we compare IDM$_{\text{Real}}$, trained on 50 real-world trajectories per task, with IDM$_{\text{Sim+Real}}$, which uses large-scale simulation pretraining followed by finetuning on the same real-world trajectories.
+IDM$_{\text{Sim+Real}}$ achieves substantially higher replay success, indicating that scalable action-labeled simulation data provides useful motion priors and improves inverse-dynamics prediction.
+The remaining failures mainly arise in near-boundary contact cases, such as intentionally shallow grasps, where minor prediction errors can compromise grasp stability.